bclosson/git-github-lab-/README.md

 ### Answer the following questions

-1. What command do you use to setup a git repository inside of your folder?<br>
+1. What command do you use to setup a git repository inside of your folder?<br>git init
-1. What command do you use to ask git to start tracking a file?<br>
+1. What command do you use to ask git to start tracking a file?<br>git add -A
-1. What command do you use to ask git to move your file from the staging area to the repository?<br>
+1. What command do you use to ask git to move your file from the staging area to the repository?<br>git commit -m

 <hr>
 &#x1F534; **Commit your work.** <br>